 So, do Boston Terriers bark?
 In general, Boston Terriers are not big barkers.
 In fact, some owners describe them as “unusually quiet dogs.”
 Boston Terriers tend to have a low “woof” instead of a sharp bark.
 However, this doesn’t mean that they don’t bark at all, as baking will vary by individual dog.

-If you’re curious whether your Boston Terrier will bark or not, you’re in the right places.
-We’ll dive into why these dogs are so quiet and steps to stop a barking terrier (if you end up with one).
+If you’re curious whether your Boston Terrier will bark or not, you’re in the right place.
+We’ll dive into why these dogs are so quiet (for the most part) and steps to stop a barking Boston terrier (if you happen end up with one).